QuantEcon/Expectations.jl/README.md

 Pkg.clone("http://github.com/econtoolkit/Expectations.jl.git")
 ```

 This is a package designed to simplify the process of taking expectations of functions of random variables.
-The package is currently at **Julia v0.6**, and will break due to dependencies in v0.7
+The package is currently at **Julia v0.6**, and will break due to dependencies in v0.7.

 ### Random Variables

-The underlying distributions are objects from `Distributions.jl` (currently `<:UnivariateDistribution`)
+The underlying distributions are objects from `Distributions.jl` (currently `<:UnivariateDistribution`).

 ### Quadrature Algorithms

 There are two types of algorithm, `QuadratureAlgorithm` for algorithms which pick their own nodes, and
 `ExplicitQuadratureAlgorithm` for ones where the user picks.
 Currently, the only concrete subtypes of
-the former are `Gaussian` and `FiniteDiscrete`, and `Trapezoidal` for the latter (see "Mathematical Details")
+the former are `Gaussian` and `FiniteDiscrete`, and `Trapezoidal` for the latter (see "Mathematical Details"
-for the mathematical details.
+for the mathematical details).

 ### Expectation Operator